george-hawkins/photosphere/README.md

 ### Dependencies

 It took a bit of experimenting to find a combination of specific Python package versions that worked with this code.
-It depends on TensorFlow version 1 rather than the current version 2 and the [TensorLayer](https://github.com/tensorlayer/tensorlayer) dependency buts further constraints on what will work.
+It depends on TensorFlow version 1 rather than the current version 2 and the [TensorLayer](https://github.com/tensorlayer/tensorlayer) dependency puts further constraints on what will work.

 In the end, I found TensorFlow 1.12.3 in combination with TensorLayer 1.11.1 were the latest versions that would work.
 Hence, the `pip install` line used above.